Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings

 \section{Introduction}

-{ \thefootnote \footnote{R code for cMDS is available on github \href{https://github.com/ginagruenhage/cmdsr}{(here)}.}} \IEEEPARstart{T}{he} notion of distance is at the core of data analysis, pattern recognition and machine learning: most methods need to know how similar two datapoints are.
+The notion of distance is at the core of data analysis, pattern recognition and machine learning: most methods need to know how similar two datapoints are.
 The choice of distance metric is often a hidden assumption in algorithms.
 For complex data, distance or similarity are not uniquely defined.
 On the contrary, they can be arbitrary to some extent \citep{Carlsson2009}.
 It is, for example, often possible to describe signals on different temporal or spatial scales, and distance functions will give a certain scale more weight than another.
 Each datapoint might describe several features, and there is often no unique, optimal way to weigh the features when computing a distance measure: are two individuals more alike if they have similar eye colour or hair colour, or do we think the shape of the nose matters most?

 There are ways around that problem.
 One is to select the distance function that is best adapted to the task at hand, for example the one that gives the best performance in classification (this is effectively what is done in kernel hyperparameter selection \citep{Scholkopf2002}).
 Another is to give up on distance and rely instead on the weaker notion of neighbourhood \citep{Lum2013}.